İsmet İnönü: Later life (1961–1973)

 While in coalition with the far-right Republican Villagers Nation Party, İnönü renounced the Greco-Turkish Treaty of Friendship of 1930 and took actions against the Greek minority.
 The Turkish government also strictly enforced a long-overlooked law barring Greek nationals from 30 professions and occupations; for example, Greeks could not be doctors, nurses, architects, shoemakers, tailors, plumbers, cabaret singers, ironsmiths, cooks, tourist guides, etc., and 50,000 more Greeks were deported.
 These actions were taken because of the growing anti-Greek sentiment in Turkey after the ethnic conflict in Cyprus flared up again.
+In a subsequent interview with İnönü concerning the expulsion of Greeks and the Turkish footballer of Greek descent Lefter Küçükandonyadis, İnönü stated: "I like Lefter, but I don't like Lefter's kind", referring to Greeks.'

-With an invasion of the island imminent, American President Lyndon Johnson sent a memorandum to İnönü, effectively vetoing Turkish intervention.
+With an invasion of Cyprus imminent, American President Lyndon Johnson sent a memorandum to İnönü, effectively vetoing Turkish intervention.
 A subsequent meeting at the White House between İnönü and Johnson on 22 June 1964, meant Cyprus' status quo continued for another ten years.
 An event a couple years earlier also strained the otherwise amicable relationship İnönü held with Washington D.C., namely the withdrawal of the nuclear-armed PGM-19 Jupiter MRBMs briefly stationed in Turkey, which was undertaken in the aftermath of the Cuban Missile Crisis.
 While Washington withdrew the MRBMs, some B61 nuclear bombs are still stored in İncirlik Air Base.

 İnönü's governments established the National Security Council, Turkish Statistical Institute, and Turkey's leading research institute, TÜBİTAK.
 Turkey signed the Ankara agreement, the first treaty of cooperation with the European Economic Community, and also strengthened ties with Iran and Pakistan.
 The army was modernized, and the National Intelligence Organization was founded. İnönü was instrumental in establishing CHP as "Left of Center" on the political spectrum as a new left-wing party cadre led by his protégé Bülent Ecevit became more influential. İnönü survived an assassination attempt from a Menderes supporter in 1964.